Information regarding browser or device support

 First, people often think estate and inheritance taxes are interchangeable, but there’s a distinction.

 In the states that have an inheritance tax, it is levied on assets inherited from someone who died.
-The person who inherits the assets pays the tax, and rates can vary based on the inheritance's size, and the inheritor's relationship to deceased.
+The person who inherits the assets pays the tax rather than the estate, and rates can vary based on the inheritance's size, and the inheritor's relationship to deceased.

 States that currently impose an inheritance tax include:

-If you’re in one of these states, inheritance tax returns and tax bills are typically due within several months of the descendant's death.
+If you’re in one of these states, inheritance tax returns and tax bills are typically due within several months of the decedent’s death.

 Always work with a trusted team of professionals, as there are a lot of nuances to these rules.
-This is all very complex and happens at a time when people are grieving, so you’d want to work with professionals to make sure that you’re accounting for everything properly.
+This is all very complex and happens at a time when people are grieving, so you’d want to work with a Tax Professional to make sure that you’re accounting for everything properly.

 Read more articles from Jackson Hewitt